robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 ## <a name="supportability"></a>Capacidade de suporte

-### <a name="6f0a47f3-a289-4090-a053-2521618a28c3"></a>Extensão do Azure para SAP
+### <a name="6f0a47f3-a289-4090-a053-2521618a28c3"></a>Azure Extension for SAP

-Para alimentar alguma parte das informações de infraestrutura do Azure de sistemas SAP críticos para as instâncias do agente de host do SAP, instaladas em VMs, uma extensão do Azure (VM) para SAP precisa ser instalada para as VMs implantadas.
-Como as demandas pela SAP eram específicas para aplicativos SAP, a Microsoft decidiu não implementar genericamente a funcionalidade necessária no Azure, mas deixar que os clientes implantem a extensão de VM necessária e as configurações em suas máquinas virtuais em execução no Azure.
-No entanto, a implantação e o gerenciamento do ciclo de vida da extensão de VM do Azure para SAP serão geralmente automatizados pelo Azure.
+In order to feed some portion of Azure infrastructure information of mission critical SAP systems to the SAP Host Agent instances, installed in VMs, an Azure (VM) Extension for SAP needs to get installed for the deployed VMs.
+Since the demands by SAP were specific to SAP applications, Microsoft decided not to generically implement the required functionality into Azure, but leave it for customers to deploy the necessary VM extension and configurations to their Virtual Machines running in Azure.
+However, deployment and lifecycle management of the Azure VM Extension for SAP will be mostly automated by Azure.

 #### <a name="solution-design"></a>Design da solução

-A solução desenvolvida para habilitar o agente de host do SAP obter as informações necessárias é baseada na arquitetura do agente de VM do Azure e da estrutura de extensão.
+The solution developed to enable SAP Host Agent getting the required information is based on the architecture of Azure VM Agent and Extension framework.
 A ideia do Agente de VM e do framework de extensão é permitir a instalação de aplicativos de software disponíveis na Galeria de extensão de VM do Azure em uma VM.
-A ideia principal por trás desse conceito é permitir (em casos como a extensão do Azure para SAP), a implantação de funcionalidade especial em uma VM e a configuração desses softwares no momento da implantação.
+The principle idea behind this concept is to allow (in cases like the Azure Extension for SAP), the deployment of special functionality into a VM and the configuration of such software at deployment time.

 O 'Agente de VM do Azure' que permite a manipulação de extensões de VM do Azure específicas dentro da VM é injetado em VMs do Windows por padrão na criação de VMs no Portal do Azure.
 No caso do SUSE ou Red Hat ou Oracle Linux, o agente de VM já é parte da imagem do Azure Marketplace.
 Caso alguém carregasse uma VM Linux do local para o Azure, o agente de VM deveria ser instalado manualmente.

-Os blocos de construção básicos da solução para fornecer informações de infraestrutura do Azure ao agente de host do SAP no Azure têm a seguinte aparência:
+The basic building blocks of the solution to provide Azure infrastructure information to SAP Host agent in Azure looks like this:

 ![Componentes de extensão do Microsoft Azure][planning-guide-figure-2400]

-Conforme mostrado no diagrama de bloco acima, uma parte da solução é hospedada na imagem de VM do Azure e na Galeria de extensões do Azure, que é um repositório replicado globalmente que é gerenciado pelas operações do Azure. É responsabilidade da equipe conjunta do SAP/MS trabalhando na implementação do SAP do Azure para trabalhar com operações do Azure para publicar novas versões da extensão do Azure para SAP.
+As shown in the block diagram above, one part of the solution is hosted in the Azure VM Image and Azure Extension Gallery, which is a globally replicated repository that is managed by Azure Operations.
+It is the responsibility of the joint SAP/MS team working on the Azure implementation of SAP to work with Azure Operations to publish new versions of the Azure Extension for SAP.

 Quando você implanta uma nova VM do Windows, o Agente de VM do Azure é adicionado automaticamente à VM.
-A função desse agente é coordenar o carregamento e a configuração das extensões do Azure das VMs.
+The function of this agent is to coordinate the loading and configuration of the Azure Extensions of the VMs.
 Para VMs Linux, o Agente de VM do Azure já é parte da imagem do SO do Azure Marketplace.

 No entanto, há uma etapa que ainda precisa ser executada pelo cliente.
 Esta é a habilitação e configuração de coleta de desempenho.
 O processo relacionado à configuração é automatizado por um script do PowerShell ou comando da CLI.
-O script do PowerShell pode ser baixado no Microsoft Azure Script Center, conforme descrito no [Guia de implantação][deployment-guide].
+The PowerShell script can be downloaded in the Microsoft Azure Script Center as described in the [Deployment Guide][deployment-guide].

-A arquitetura geral da extensão do Azure para SAP é semelhante a:
+The overall Architecture of the Azure extension for SAP looks like:

-![Extensão do Azure para SAP ][planning-guide-figure-2500]
+![Azure extension for SAP ][planning-guide-figure-2500]

-**Para obter instruções exatas e etapas detalhadas sobre como usar esses cmdlets do PowerShell ou o comando da CLI durante as implantações, siga as orientações fornecidas no [Guia de implantação][deployment-guide].**
+**For the exact how-to and for detailed steps of using these PowerShell cmdlets or CLI command during deployments, follow the instructions given in the [Deployment Guide][deployment-guide].**

 ### <a name="integration-of-azure-located-sap-instance-into-saprouter"></a>Integração de instância SAP localizada no Azure ao SAProuter